 Author: Shaaf Syed

-Shaaf is a Principal Architect at Red Hat.
-Mostly developing code with Keycloak, Quarkus and Knative.
+Mostly developing code with Java, Node and recently AI/ML.
 For the last 15 years, he has helped customers create and adopt open source solutions for applications, cloud and managed service, continuous integration environments, and frameworks.
-Shaaf is a technical editor and InfoQ and spends his time writing about Kubernetes, Security, and Java
+Shaaf is a technical editor at InfoQ and spends his time writing about Kubernetes, Security and Java.